-Chime online-only spending and savings accounts.
+Chime provides online-only spending and savings accounts.
 The company launched in 2014 as an alternative to traditional banks.
 Chime doesn’t have any branches or ATMs of its own.
 As of Dec.
 2019, Chime had 6.5 million customers.
 This in-depth review of the mobile-based banking service can help you decide if Chime is right for you.

 Earlier access to direct deposits